andreaabellera/TermSetter/docs/architecture_iteration2.md

 Class the holds a list of offered classes in each faculty.

 **UserPersistence**
-Interface for handling user account information (updating information).
+Interface for handling student account information (updating information).

 ***HSQLDB Objects***
 - **CourseAccess**